rafaelschlatter/strava-heatmap/README.md

 docker push <your_docker_user>/stravaheatmap:latest
 ````

-Running & testing the container locally (passing environment variables with `-e`):
+Running & testing the container locally (passing environment variables with `-e`).
+This runs a gunicorn server, which can be used in production:
 ````
 docker run -p 5000:8080 -e SECRET_KEY=<your_secret_key> \
   -e GMAIL_ADRESS=<your_gmail_adress> -e GMAIL_PW=<your_gmail_pw> \